ThePresistence/superduper/pre_commit_framework/notes.md

 Writing a bash script and calling that in CI.
 It's the simplest and easiest way to do it.
 Please check the file `check-code-quality.sh`

+## Approach 2

+One problem you will face, if you're using the previous approach, the problem is all contributors should run this test before giving a PR.
+By making this operationalization takes lot of time.
+To make this automated **Git Hoooks** comes into the picture. **Git hooks** basically scripts that are run whenever you do certain git cli commands.
+Let's say we have a `git commit` command, after user writing this command, we can trigger a file that checks all the test, Isn't cool!